Goat milk: Nutrition

+Considerations for infants

 Like whole cow's milk, whole goat's milk is not recommended for use by infants due to the discrepancy between the composition of whole milk and breastmilk and the imperfection of the child's digestive organs for digesting evolutionarily unsuitable food.
 Lack of folic acid when using whole milk instead of breastfeeding in children leads to the development of B12 folate deficiency anemia.
 In the event of an allergic reaction in children to cow's milk, contrary to popular belief, the likelihood of developing it to goat's milk is equally high.